Summary

 The Decision

-Strategy.
 We positioned the company on economic outcome, not technical capability.
-The lead was '+41% sales conversion' — the one metric a DTC or retail buyer cares about before they care about anything else.
-Technology lived below the fold as proof, not as pitch.
+The lead became the 41% lift in sales conversion, the one metric a DTC or retail buyer weighs before anything else.
+The technology moved below the fold, where it works as proof rather than as the pitch.

 The System

-Messaging framework — ladder from hero line to paragraph to case studies
+Messaging framework: a ladder from hero line to paragraph to case studies

 The Impact